-For the English Language Arts/Literacy Assessment-Prose Constructed Responses only, the student is responsible for all capitalization and punctuation.
-This can be accomplished in one of two ways:
+For the English language arts/literacy (ELA/L) Assessment-Prose Constructed Responses only, the student is responsible for all capitalization and punctuation.
+This can be accomplished either after testing or during testing using one or more of the following Rules for Punctuation:

-- 1. After dictation: The student can dictate the entire response at one time.
-The scribe will write/type the response without capitalization and punctuation.
+1. After dictation: The student can dictate the entire response at one time.
+The scribe will write/ type the response without capitalization and punctuation.
 When the student is finished dictating, the scribe will show the response to the student.
-The student will tell the scribe which letters are to be capitalized and where punctuation should be added. - 2.
-During dictation: The student may add capitalization and punctuate as he/she dictates. - a.
-For example, when stating the sentence "The fox ran." the student will say, "Capital T, the fox ran, period" - b.
+The student will tell the scribe which letters are to be capitalized and where punctuation should be added.

+- 2. During dictation: The student may add capitalization and punctuate as he/she dictates. - a.
+For example, when stating the sentence "The fox ran."
+The student will say, "Capital T, the fox ran, period" - b.
 If a sentence includes other punctuation, for example a comma, the student must indicate the comma.
 For example, when stating, "The boy bought apples, oranges, and bananas."
 The student will say, "Capital T, the boy bought apples, comma, oranges, comma, and bananas, period"